SummerOfCode2020/every-day-effort/README.md

 # Every Day Effort

-A daily journal that keeps git skills strong and logs learning actions
+A daily journal that keeps git and coding skills strong and logs learning actions

 # Make a push to github every day for 10 Weeks